openwallet-foundation-labs/identity-credential/README.md

 Inside the `Build Variants` panel, at the `appholder` row, the desired flavor can be chosen.
 Once a flavor is selected, by running the app it will install it on the target device/emulator.

+The `wallet` module is a rewrite of the `appholder` reference application with an eye towards a production-quality and easily rebrandable identity wallet application.

 ## ISO 18013-7 Reader Website

 The `wwwverifier` module contains the source code for a website acting as an